-Back in September, Gerard Criner, MD, FACP, FACCP, Chair and Professor of Thoracic Medicine and Surgery at the Lewis Katz School of Medicine at Temple University and Director of the Temple Lung Center, announced 12-month results of the EMPROVE multicenter, randomized and controlled study for the Spiration® Valve System (SVS)i, a minimally invasive treatment for severe emphysema, at the European Respiratory Society International Congress (ERS) in Paris, France.
+Back in September, Gerard Criner, MD, FACP, FACCP, Chair and Professor of Thoracic Medicine and Surgery at the Lewis Katz School of Medicine at Temple University and Director of the Temple Lung Center, announced 12-month results of the EMPROVE multicenter, randomized and controlled study for the Spiration® Valve System (SVS), a device used during bronchoscopic lung volume reduction (BLVR), a minimally invasive treatment for severe emphysema, at the European Respiratory Society International Congress (ERS) in Paris, France.

 Now, thanks to those positive results, which indicated statistical and clinically meaningful improvements in lung function, target lobe volume reduction, shortness of breath and quality-of-life parameters, the U.S. Food and Drug Administration (FDA) has granted the Spiration® Valve System approval under its breakthrough medical devices designation along with priority review status.